vesavvo/design_patterns/markdown/examples/proxy.md

 ## Example: [Cities](../../src/main/java/proxy/cities)

+The motivation for this example is to avoid unnecessary API calls that may take time and cost money.
+The example is about cities and their weather information.
+The weather information is retrieved from the OpenWeather API.
+The example implements a virtual proxy that retrieves the weather information only when it is needed.

 In this example, the client, the [`Main`](../../src/main/java/proxy/cities/Main.java) class, creates cities, after which it retrieves their names, populations, and weather information.
 In this example, the client uses the [`City`](../../src/main/java/proxy/cities/City.java) interface to interact with the cities.
 The interface has just four getter methods: `getName()`, `getCountry()`, `getPopulation()`, and `getWeather()`.

 The [`City`](../../src/main/java/proxy/cities/City.java) interface is implemented by the [`RealCity`](../../src/main/java/proxy/cities/RealCity.java) class, which is the real subject.
 The [`RealCity`](../../src/main/java/proxy/cities/RealCity.java) class has a constructor that takes the city's name, country, population, and weather.